Long Beach Washington

 Residential Drug and Alcohol Treatment

-KLEAN Treatment Centers Long Beach provides assessment, individual chemical dependency counseling, group-education and process, recreation, spiritual, life skills, Cognitive Behavioral Therapy and more.
-We have in-house nutrition education and we make sure all of our clients get daily exercise.
+KLEAN Treatment Centers Long Beach Facility provides assessment, individual chemical dependency counseling, group-education and process, recreation, spiritual, life skills, Cognitive Behavioral Therapy and more.
 Our sub-acute detoxification facility is available in Long Beach at the residential treatment center, and services are overseen by a treatment expert.

 Programs for Success